varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

       }
   }

-The example will set the TTL to 5 days for the old legacy stuff on your site.
+This example will set the ttl to 5 days for the old legacy stuff on your site.

 Forcing caching for certain requests and certain responses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since you still have this cumbersome backend that isn't very friendly
+Since you still might have this cumbersome backend that isn't very friendly
 to work with you might want to override more stuff in Varnish.
 We
 recommend that you rely as much as you can on the default caching
 rules.
 It is perfectly easy to force Varnish to lookup an object in